-When you file for retirement, you are asked to complete a Federal and Maryland State Tax Withholding Form (Form 766).
+When you file for retirement, you are asked to complete a Withholding Certificate for Periodic Pension or Annuity Payments (IRS Form W-4P) for federal tax withholding and a Maryland State Tax Withholding Request (Form 766.11) for Maryland state tax withholding.
 If you elect not to have taxes withheld as a deduction from your monthly allowance, you may be required to make quarterly estimated payments to the appropriate taxing authority.
 If you reside in another state after you retire, your pension may be subject to that state's taxes.